 Presence of augmented reality in everyday life

 Augmented reality is an enhanced version of reality where a real-world environment is enriched with computer-generated input allowing the two to interact together and be digitally manipulated.
-While the virtual reality concept requires generation and interaction with an environment which is entirely virtual, augmented reality uses an existing natural environment and simply overlays virtual / digital information on top of it.
+While the virtual reality concept requires generation and interaction with an environment that is entirely virtual, augmented reality uses an existing natural environment and simply overlays virtual/digital information on top of it.
 This enables users of augmented reality to experience a new and improved natural world where virtual information is used as a tool to aid in everyday activities.

 Solutions based on augmented reality are implemented in various industries such as: